AZ-204-Projects/Azure-Event-Grid-Minimal-Lab/README.md

      cd EventGridFunctionProj
      func new --name EventPublisherFunction --template "HTTP trigger"
      ```
+Note: at this point you can build and run.
+You have an Azure Function that can respond to a GET or POST and log and create a 200 OK response with a line of text.

    - Add packages for Event Grid publishing:
      ```sh
      dotnet add package Azure.Messaging.EventGrid